paypal/glamorous/examples/README.md

 Fun stuff!

-# Third party examples on codesanbox
+# Third party examples on codesandbox

 * [Material Design Component Styles with Glamorous on codesandbox.io](https://codesandbox.io/s/L9or75AEg) : How to design lean and themeable react component with glamorous.